STAIRlab/sees/docs/libraries/analysis/constraint_enforcement/Lagrange.md

 virtual void clearAll(void) =0;
 ```

-Currently this invokes delete on all the FE_element and DOF_Group
+Currently this invokes delete on all the `FE_Element` and DOF_Group
 objects created in `handle()` and the arrays used to store pointers to
 these objects.
 FOR ANALYSIS INVOLVING DYNAMIC LOAD BALANCING, RE-MESHING
 AND CONTACT THIS MUST CHANGE.